nihlen/bf2-docker/README.md

 # bf2-docker

 Dockerized Battlefield 2 server based on [insanity54/bf42-dock](https://github.com/insanity54/bf42-dock).
-The base image is `debian:stretch-slim` and was tested on Linux containers in Windows 10 WSL2 and Debian 11.
+The base image is `debian:bullseye-slim` and was tested on Linux containers in Windows 10 WSL2 and Debian 11.
 Uses multi-stage builds to keep the image sizes down.

 ## Prerequisites